-Corey is Of Counsel with Levy Konigsberg, LLP, where he manages the firm’s Lead Poisoning, Medical Malpractice and Child Advocacy department.
+Corey is a Partner with Levy Konigsberg, LLP, where he manages the firm’s Lead Poisoning, Medical Malpractice and Child Advocacy department.
 Corey represents individuals who have been catastrophically injured, with an emphasis on children that have suffered brain damage from lead poisoning.
 He also represents people that have been devastatingly hurt through medical malpractice.
 Corey has recovered tens of millions of dollars for his clients in verdicts and settlements and has garnered a national reputation for his work on lead poisoning cases.
 Prior to joining LK, Corey practiced extensively in the areas of general negligence, civil rights, product liability, and criminal law in Atlanta, GA, with an emphasis on cases involving children.

 On November 15, 2016, Corey was appointed “Lead Counsel” for all plaintiffs maintaining claims in the Circuit Court of Genesee County for personal injuries and property damage sustained as a result of the Flint Water Crisis.